KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 Open the clip in the clip monitor and open the speech editor window (:menuselection:`Menu --> View --> Speech Editor`) .

-Select your language or :ref:`install_language` and download the model for it.
+Select your language or :ref:`effects-s2t_install_language` and download the model for it.

 Then click :guilabel:`Start Recognition` button.